benbalter/github-mention-highlighter/README.md

 ![Screenshot](https://cloud.githubusercontent.com/assets/282759/3424209/bbddde02-ffc3-11e3-8cf8-089867a503e7.png)

-## Installation and use

-Simply [visit the Chrome Web Store listing](https://chrome.google.com/webstore/detail/github-mention-highlighte/ojclbekffnkgbacniibdebdihhgenlkp) and click "Add".
-The extension will update automatically.

 That's it.
 There's no configuration necessary.

 Navigate to any GitHub issue you've been mentioned in and your mentions should now be more easily visbile.

+## Installation

+Simply [visit the Chrome Web Store listing](https://chrome.google.com/webstore/detail/github-mention-highlighte/ojclbekffnkgbacniibdebdihhgenlkp) and click "Add".
+The extension will update automatically.

 ## Developing locally